 Ensure that the correct documentation was received with the sample and that the documentation is appropriately completed.
-The documentation must identify the sample correctly and must be confirmed by visual inspection of the sample, for example in the case of compost making sure that the grade size is the same as what is identified on the documentation.
+The documentation must identify the sample correctly and must be confirmed by visual inspection; the nature of the material matching the description (e.g., compost/mulch, liquid digestate or separated fibre).